-Long put: buyers of put options hope the stock to go down before expiration.
-It causes the puts to increase in price and therefore it makes it possible to make a profit when the option is exercised.
+Long put: buyers of put options hope the stock price to go down before expiration.
+It causes the put options to increase in price and therefore it makes it possible to make profit when the option is exercised.

-The puts are also used to hedge a stock position.
-Long puts establish limited risk and substantial reward.
+Put options are also used to hedge a stock position.
+Long put options establish limited risk and unlimited reward.
 The loss is limited to the option premium the buyer paid for its purchase.
-The break-even point of this kind of option strategy is equal to strike price minus premium paid.
-The lower the spot price of the asset, the more profit the buyer can make in this case.
+The break-even point of this kind of option is equal to strike price minus premium.
+The lower the asset price, the more profit the buyer can make in this case.
 Long puts are used when the buyers are bearish on the market.